2006 Tuvalu A-Division

-The 2006 Tuvalu A-Division was the sixth season of association football competition. the league was won by Lakena United for the second time. the format of the league was changed for this season, rather than a single division, the teams were split into two pools, the winners of each pool then played each other in a single leg final to determine the champion.
+The 2006 Tuvalu A-Division was the sixth season of association football competition. the Tuvalu A-Division was won by Lakena United for the second time. the format of the league was changed for this season, rather than a single division, the teams were split into two pools, the winners of each pool then played each other in a single leg final to determine the champion.
 Kivoli Tehulu was the season's top scorer and Paueli Hemanaia won the player of the year award.

+Tuvalu A-Division competition

+The competition takes place at the 1,500-capacity Tuvalu Sports Ground in Funafuti, this is the only soccer field in Tuvalu.
+The football clubs are based on the communities of the 8 major islands of Tuvalu, with the rivalry between these 8 teams being maintained by each having a ‘home’ island.

 Pool stage

 Pool 1 was won by Lakena United A, whilst Pool B was won by Nukufetau A.

 Championship game

 Lakena United beat Nukufetau to win their second national championship.